UniMath/agda-unimath/src/metric-spaces/functoriality-short-maps-metric-quotients-of-pseudometric-spaces.lagda.md

-# Functoriality of metric quotients of pseudometric spaces and short maps
+# Functorial action on short maps of metric quotients of pseudometric spaces

 ```agda
 {-# OPTIONS --lossy-unification #-}